Reported sighting of Daniel Khalife ‘could be very significant’ – police chief

 He is believed to have escaped by strapping himself to the bottom of a delivery lorry after leaving the prison kitchen in a cook’s uniform.

-The Met released pictures of what the cook’s uniform looks like on Friday – including red and white-striped trousers, a white T-shirt and brown shoes.
+The Met released pictures of what the cook’s uniform looks like on Friday – including red and white chequered trousers, a white T-shirt and brown shoes.

 Video footage obtained by the PA news agency shows police officers searching a Bidfood lorry with a sniffer dog after it was stopped as witnesses told of their shock as they learned about the incident.